How to Choose the Best Magnesium Supplement for You

-Your body needs magnesium for hundreds of chemical reactions—including those that help you deal with stress—but most people don't have enough magnesium for those reactions to run smoothly.
+Your body needs magnesium for hundreds of biochemical reactions—including those that help you deal with stress—but most people don't have enough magnesium for those reactions to run smoothly.
+Low magnesium levels are linked to increased stress, anxiety, poor sleep, muscle cramps, and a range of other health issues.

-Many of my clients have seen fast improvement in their sleep quality, increased ability to deal with stress, less anxiety, reduced pain, and many other health benefits from supplementing with magnesium.
+Many of my clients have seen fast improvement in their sleep quality and stress resilience, reduced pain, and many other health benefits from supplementing with magnesium.

 What's in This Article